 When British troops surrendered to the Japanese at Singapore in February 1942, New Zealand’s confidence in Britain’s ability to protect the far-flung parts of its empire was seriously undermined.
 A vulnerable New Zealand began to look elsewhere for its security.

 After the war the Americans wanted a strong Japan as a barrier to the spread of communism in Asia.
 New Zealand and Australia worried that a resurgent Japan could again threaten the region.
-The ANZUS treaty was signed in 1951 to reassure the two countries about their protection and enlist their support for the anti-communist cause.
+The ANZUS treaty was signed in 1951 to reassure the two countries about their protection and bolster their support for the anti-communist cause.